ttlion/sdtDBN/README.md

 ## Input files to make restrictions in the relations of the sdtDBN

-The user may desire to obtain the sdtDBN that maximizes a certain score when considering only the sdtDBNs structures that include some restrictions in the relations between nodes.
+The user may desire to obtain the sdtDBN that maximizes a certain score when considering only the sdtDBNs structures that include some restrictions in the relations between the nodes.

 There are three types of relations in an sdtDBN:
 1. Relations between dynamic nodes in different timesteps;